Buyer Education

 The best defense against surprise assessments is thorough due diligence.
 Here is what to look at:

-- Reserve study: Check the percent funded level.
+Check the percent funded level.
 Buildings below 40% funded are at higher risk for assessments.

-- Assessment history: The resale certificate will disclose any past or pending special assessments.
+The resale certificate will disclose any past or pending special assessments.
 A pattern of frequent assessments suggests the building has been chronically underfunding its reserves.

-- Building age and condition: Older buildings with original systems (plumbing, siding, windows, roof) that have not been replaced are more likely to face major capital needs in the near term.
+Older buildings with original systems (plumbing, siding, windows, roof) that have not been replaced are more likely to face major capital needs in the near term.

-- Board meeting minutes: HOA board minutes often contain early discussions about upcoming projects and potential assessments before they are formally announced.
+HOA board minutes often contain early discussions about upcoming projects and potential assessments before they are formally announced.

-- Pending litigation: Construction defect lawsuits can result in assessments to fund repairs if the HOA does not prevail or settle favorably.
+Construction defect lawsuits can result in assessments to fund repairs if the HOA does not prevail or settle favorably.

-What Happens If You Are Buying During an Active Assessment?
+Buying During an Active Assessment

 If a building has an active special assessment at the time of sale, who pays depends on how the purchase agreement is negotiated.
 In Washington State, the responsibility for paying an existing assessment can be allocated to the buyer, the seller, or split between them.
 This is a negotiation point that should be addressed clearly in your offer.